csbridge/turkey-21-website/templates/en/resources/general-info.md

 - Heart questions and answers you find useful
 - Answer questions you feel confident answering
 - Share interesting course related content with staff and peers
 - Do not talk about groups of people like they are inferior.
-Homophobia, racism, sexism, ableism, or other forms of discrimination are unacceptable not tolerated.
+Homophobia, racism, sexism, ableism, or other forms of discrimination are unacceptable and not tolerated.
 - Do not post any private information in Ed for everyone to see
 - Do not post any external links
 - For more information on Ed Discussion, you can refer to the [Quick Start Guide](https://us.edstem.org/help).